Duke vs. Arizona College Basketball Predictions & Picks - November 10

 Arizona Performance Insights

-- Arizona owned a top-25 offense last year, ranking fifth-best in college basketball with 81.9 points per game.
-At the other end, it ranked 211th with 71.1 points allowed per contest.
+- Arizona allowed 71.1 points per game last year (211th-ranked in college basketball), but it really thrived offensively, putting up 81.9 points per contest (fifth-best).

-- The Wildcats were top-25 last year in rebounding, ranking 12th-best in college basketball with 36.1 rebounds per game.
-Meanwhile, they ranked 135th with 30.5 rebounds allowed per contest.
+- The Wildcats allowed 30.5 boards per game last season (135th-ranked in college basketball), but they shined by pulling down 36.1 rebounds per game (12th-best).

-- Arizona was one of the top teams in college basketball when it comes to assists, as it dished out 18.9 per game (second-best in college basketball).
+- Arizona was one of the top teams in college basketball in terms of assists, as it collected 18.9 per game (second-best in college basketball).

-- With 13.1 turnovers per game, the Wildcats were 294th in the nation.
-They forced 11.7 turnovers per contest, which ranked 195th in college basketball.
+- Last season the Wildcats committed 13.1 turnovers per game (294th-ranked in college basketball) and forced 11.7 turnovers per contest (195th-ranked).

-- With a 37.8% three-point percentage last year, the Wildcats were 20th-best in college basketball.
-They ranked 66th in college basketball by draining 8.4 treys per contest.
+- With a 37.8% three-point percentage last year, the Wildcats ranked 20th-best in the nation.
+They ranked 66th in college basketball by making 8.4 three-pointers per contest.

+- With 7.9 treys conceded per game, Arizona was 263rd in college basketball.
+It gave up a 32.3% shooting percentage from three-point land, which ranked 88th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.